fliphess/miicam/docs/content/index.md

 ## MiiCam is retiring!

 Maintaining a webcam project like this one in a secure manner is a lot of work!
-As this camera is getting older, it needs more and more attention to determine keep it up to date and (semi) "secure" Because I'm not using the camera that much myself, I will sunset the project on October 1st 2020.
+As this camera is getting older, it needs more and more attention to determine keep it up to date and (semi) "secure".

+Because I'm not using the camera that much myself, I will sunset the project on October 1st 2020.

 In a few months, I will stop maintaining this project.